Fees and key information

 The Module will be based around two themes:

-(ii) Theme 2: Professional Development, where they will study, analyse, and evaluate the management and performance of large corporations, and, looking ahead, consider these corporations in light of the UN’s Global Sustainability Goals 2030, justifying ways in which their selected PLCs will need to be strategically re-aligned and managed internally in order to contribute to these long-term external goals.
+(ii) Theme 2: Professional Development, where students will study, analyse, and evaluate the management and performance of large corporations, and, looking ahead, consider these corporations in light of the UN’s Global Sustainability Goals 2030, justifying ways in which their selected PLCs will need to be strategically re-aligned and managed internally in order to contribute to these long-term external goals.
 By doing this, students will be closely engaging with and evaluating management and business strategy and performance, and creatively re-designing corporate strategy to contribute to wider social, political, and cultural objectives.

 (alternative core, 30 credits)

-The Professional Consultancy / Project is a capstone module in which students will be required to undertake a business project aimed at enhancing their employability as well as providing a platform for further professional development.
+The Professional Consultancy / Project module serves as a capstone experience, requiring students to undertake a business-focused project designed to enhance their employability and support ongoing professional development.

-Professional Consultancy Project aims to:
+The Professional Consultancy Project aims to:

-1 Demonstrate the ability to utilise and contextualise knowledge by applying analytical skills to a business situation or problem
+1 , Demonstrate the ability to utilise and contextualise knowledge by applying analytical skills to a business situation or problem

-2 Demonstrate the ability to assemble a coherent and a sustained piece of writing that evaluates a business/project problem/solution
+2 , Demonstrate the ability to assemble a coherent and sustained piece of writing that evaluates a business/project problem/solution

-3 Create an opportunity to further develop a range of skills associated with research including analysis, interpretation, written expression, formal report writing, and self-managed study
+3 , Create an opportunity to continue the development of a range of skills associated with research, including analysis, interpretation, written expression, formal report writing, and self-managed study

-4 Engage students on a complex, integrated activity that will consolidate and integrate previous skills and learning
+4 , Engage students in a complex, integrated activity that will consolidate and integrate previous skills and learning

-5 Provide students with a ‘showcase’ opportunity that allows them to demonstrate their ability to apply the knowledge and skills acquired throughout the course to a significant and specialised task
+5 , Provide students with a ‘showcase’ opportunity that allows them to demonstrate their ability to apply the knowledge and skills acquired throughout the course to a significant and specialised task

 Dissertation